Quezon: Spanish colonial era

 In a report by a Spanish priest named Fr.
 Bartolome Galan in 1823, he describes the economy of the province.
 According to his report, Tayabas had poor soil and the terrain is hilly which meant that conditions were not that suitable for agriculture compared to other places.
 The people grew upland rice, wheat, beans and vegetables.
 Surplus rice was sold in San Pablo and Majayjay on Mondays, the market day of those towns.
 Cattle breeding was rampant in towns like Tayabas, Pagbilao, Tiaong, and Sariaya.
 Also, unlike other provinces, haciendas were not so many in Tayabas.
 Instead, residents owned most of their own land.

 The people of Tayabas, as in other areas, are actively trading with Manila.
 Santa Cruz, La Laguna, was the entrepot for all goods going to the capital.
 The people from Lucban made products of buri and pandan leaves like hats, sleeping mata and the like which they traded.
 They, along with the people of Mauban also went to Polillo, at that time part of Nueva Ecija, to buy sea slugs, shells and beeswax.
 Being a rich agricultural area, the town of Tayabas traded rice, coconuts, and panocha with nearby towns of Majayjay, Lucban, Sariaya, Pagbilao, Mauban, Gumaca, and Atimonan.
 In turn, they traded fish from Pagbilao, rice from Sariaya, and high quality abaca products from Mauban and Atimonan.
 Lucban, as well as Tayabas, benefitted greatly from the high commercial activity of Chinese and Chinese mestizos in the pueblos.

 Gumaca, being a town with little arable land depended heavily on the sea.
 They collected sea slugs, and tortoise shells from Alabat and traded with the mountain people there for beeswax in exchange for clothing.
 They even sometimes ventured to Burias Island in Ragay Gulf in search of these goods.
 These products were then sent to Tayabas for shipment to Manila.
 Gumaca also traded items from nearby pueblos like vinegar and clothing for gold and abaca from Naga in the Bicol region.

-In 1818, Nueva Ecija annexed the towns of Palanan from Isabela, as well as Baler, Casiguran, Infanta (formerly called Binangonan de Lampon) and Polillo Islands from Tayabas, and Cagayan, Nueva Vizcaya, Quirino, and part of Rizal.
+In 1818, Nueva Ecija annexed the towns of Palanan from Isabela, as well as Baler, Casiguran, Infanta (formerly called Binangonan de Lampon) and Polillo Islands from Tayabas, and Cagayan, Nueva Vizcaya, present-day Quirino, and part of present-day Rizal.

 In 1853, the new military district of Tayabas was carved from Nueva Ecija and included present-day southern Quezon as well as present-day Aurora.
 In 1858, Binangonan de Lampon and the Polillo Islands were separated from Nueva Ecija to form part of Infanta.
 According to the Catholic Bishops' Conference of the Philippines, the two Franciscan friars named Fray Juan de Plasencia and Fray Diego de Oropesa were the ones responsible for bringing Christianity to the area.
 The Franciscans are also credited with spreading Christianity to towns and parishes across the province including Mauban, Sariaya and Gumaca.